Jc0404/OS-A3-Group/README.md

   Result: correctly sorted
   ```

-  Demonstrates that the teammate’s `merge` stitches the two halves into a single sorted range.
+  Demonstrates that the `merge` function stitches the two halves into a single sorted range.

 - Sequential baseline (`my_mergesort`)